linuxlawson/budget-buddy/README.md

 **Monthly Income - Expenses = Total**

 **Instructions:** (pretty self explanatory)
-Click on 'Total Costs' after filling in expenses fields.
+Click on 'Total Costs' after filling in All fields.
-This will get you 'Total Costs' (for the month) and, the 'Remainder' of monthly income.
+This will get you 'Total Costs' and the 'Remainder' of monthly income.

-Fill in two more fields and click 'Remainder'.
+Fill in two more fields (or enter 0) and click 'Remainder'.
 Done.
+And there you have it, a rough estimate of your monthly expenses.

 **Note:** All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.